-Please note the following directions for paper and panel proposals:
+Please note the changes implemented to usual procedures and carefully follow NEW directions for paper and panel proposals:

 Papers must conform to APA 6th edition standards and need a detachable title page that allows the author(s) identity/identities to be concealed.
 Remove all author references in the title of the document, text of the paper and in the file.
 Indicate if the author(s) is/are CSCA members.

 - Remove authors identifying information from the document properties.

 - For Microsoft Word (2003), click on “Properties” under the “File” menu and type over any author/company information in the document properties.